benjin711/sensor_fusion_2020/preprocessing/preprocessing/README.md

     └── rosbags
         └── autocross_2020-07-08-09-02-59.bag

-To filter the images and group them according to the timestamps, do:
+To filter and group the data according to the timestamps, do:
 ```
 pipenv shell
 python main.py -h
+python main.py -d <path to folder where the extracted data is stored in e.g. autocross_2020-07-05-12-35-31> --match_data
-python main.py -d <path to folder where the extracted data is stored in e.g. autocross_2020-07-05-12-35-31> --match_images
+python main.py -d <path to folder where the extracted data is stored in e.g. autocross_2020-07-05-12-35-31> --match_data --keep_orig_data_folders

 ```
+The --keep_orig_data_folders flag helps debugging, since intermediate folders/files are not deleted.